Sewage sludge: European Union

 The EC encourages the use of sewage sludge in agriculture because it conserves organic matter and completes nutrient cycles.

 European countries that joined the EU after 2004 favor landfills as a means of disposal for sewage sludge.
 In 2006, the predicted sewage sludge growth rate was 10 million tons of sewage sludge per year.
 This increase in the amount of sewage sludge accumulation in the EU can be due to the increase in the number of households that are connected to the sewage system.
 The EU has directives in place to encourage the use of sewage sludge in agriculture, in a way that the soil, humans, and the environment are not harmed.
-A guideline the EU has put into place it that sewage sludge should not be added to fruit and vegetable crops that are in season.
+A guideline the EU has put into place is that sewage sludge should not be added to fruit and vegetable crops that are in season.
 In Austria, in order to dispose of the sewage sludge in a landfill, it must first be treated in a way that reduces its biological reactivity.
 Sweden no longer allows sewage sludge to be disposed in the land fills.
 In the EU, regulations regarding sewage sludge disposal differ because legislation regarding landfill disposal in not in the national regulations for the EU.